Ubersmake/Adventure/README.md

 ## Format

-Adventure treats Markdown as Markdown, with these key differences:
+Adventure treats Markdown as Markdown, with these differences:

 * Sections are defined as all content between H1s, or the last H1 in a file and the end of a file.
 Sections are effectively pages, and define all text that can be displayed to the reader at a given moment.